Quotes & Sayings

 Articulates direction without fixed endpoints, where trajectories emerge without necessity.

-Identity VII – Constraints, Coherence, and Falsifiability
+Identity X – Constraints, Coherence, and Falsifiability

-Asks whether Embodied Process Realism (EPR) can sustain ontological rigor under critical examination.
+Asks whether Embodied Process Realism (EPR) can sustain ontological rigor under critical examination

 A Parallel Narrative Track